 - DIY: Spring is the perfect time to build your own bouquet.
 Spring flowers grow in abundance in many places… for free!
 All you need to do is pick and assemble the bouquet of your dreams.
 However, be aware that taking the florist out of the equation means you’ll have to care for the flowers yourself and keep them fresh until your wedding day.

 Choosing fresh flowers that you love will bring natural beauty to your spring wedding.
-They highlight the love you have for your partner and the hope you have in a new future together.
+These florals for a spring wedding will highlight the love you have for your partner and the hope you have in a new future together.
 For all your other wedding needs, check out the services we offer to make your spring celebration blossom!